-• Students love hearing stories - and students, even more, find it powerful to hear the voices of people telling their own stories.
-This day will encourage participants to use recorded oral histories and personal stories in the classroom and will enable participants to understand how to effectively and respectfully utilize these sources in the school.
+Students love hearing stories - and students, even more, find it powerful to hear the voices of people telling their own stories.
+This day will incorporate recorded and written oral histories and will enable participants to understand how to effectively and respectfully utilize these sources in the school.
 Students will benefit from exposure to a broader variety of lived experiences, building their listening, understanding, and empathy skills.

 Participants will receive feedback from their peers on their midterm lesson plan presentation.
 Participants will be assessed on their cultural sensitivity and adherence to the group norms - "I statements," etc. - developed at the beginning of the class when discussing the stories and experiences of contemporary New Yorkers.

-Session #5: History Making Through Personal Narrative

-Date: Friday, August 11, 2023 Number of hours for this session: 7.5 hours

-Time: 9am-5pm Assignments due today: None
+Session #5: History Making Through Personal Narrative Date: Friday, July 18, 2025 Number of hours for this session: 7.5 hours Time: 9am-5pm Assignments due today: Draft of final presentation slides Watch: Oral history videos